 Class attendance is the student's responsibility.
 Regular attendance and punctuality at all classes are expected.
-Excessive absence may interfere with the successful completion of a course of study.
 To encourage students to accept their responsibility to attend class, the following policy is established: Class attendance is a matter between the instructor and the student.
 Instructors are obligated to announce and interpret a specific attendance policy for their classes at the beginning of the semester by way of their course syllabus.
 Faculty are encouraged to be considerate of students with special circumstances.